Notice of Annual General Meeting 2021 of Catena Media plc.

 Allocation of share options and warrants

-The 2020 Programme is proposed to comprise a maximum of 35 participants who are proposed to be allotted share options or warrants depending on, inter alia, their respective category.
-The Company shall, however, not issue more than 1,400,000 share options and warrants in total under the 2020 Programme.
-The 2020 Programme is proposed to comprise five categories, the CEO (Category 1), Category 2, Category 3, Category 4 and Category 5.
-The Directors shall decide which key persons are to be included in the 2020 Programme based on their qualification and individual performance.
-The right to receive share options shall accrue to key persons who are offered to participate in the 2020 Programme and the right to receive warrants shall accrue to key persons who are based in jurisdictions where warrants are deemed more favourable from a tax perspective.
-The maximum number of share options and warrants under the 2020 Programme are set out in the table below.
+The 2021 Programme is proposed to comprise a maximum of 36 participants who are proposed to be allotted share options or warrants depending on, inter alia, their respective category.
+The Company shall, however, not issue more than 2,500,000 share options and warrants in total under the 2021 Programme.
+The 2021 Programme is proposed to comprise three categories, the CEO (Category 1), Category 2 and Category 3.
+The Directors shall decide which key persons are to be included in the 2021 Programme based on their qualification and individual performance.
+The right to receive share options shall accrue to key persons who are offered to participate in the 2021 Programme and the right to receive warrants shall accrue to key persons who are based in jurisdictions where warrants are deemed more favourable from a tax perspective.
+The maximum number of share options and warrants under the 2021 Programme are set out in the table below.

 The rationale for the proposal

 The Company shall offer remuneration in accordance with market practice which enables the recruitment and retention of qualified senior executives.
-Remunerations within the Catena Group shall be based on principles of performance, competitiveness and fairness.
+Remunerations within the Catena Group shall be based on principles of performance, competitiveness, and fairness.
 Share based incentive programmes may be offered as part of the total compensation package.
-The Directors are of the opinion that the 2020 Programme is in the best interest of both the Company and its shareholders.
-The rationale for the 2020 Programme is to achieve a greater alignment of interests between the participants and the shareholders, to create conditions for retaining and recruiting competent persons to the Catena Group and to increase the motivation among the participants.
-For more information on the 2020 Programme in relation to the total personnel cost for 2019, see below.
+The Directors are of the opinion that the 2021 Programme is in the best interest of both the Company and its shareholders.
+The rationale for the 2021 Programme is to achieve a greater alignment of interests between the participants and the shareholders, to create conditions for retaining and recruiting competent persons to the Catena Group and to increase the motivation among the participants.
+For more information on the 2021 Programme in relation to the total personnel cost for 2020, see below.

-The share options under Series 1 of the 2020 Programme are expected to result in tax at employment income rates for the participants and will be accounted for in accordance with IFRS 2 which stipulates that the share options should be recorded as personnel expenses during the Vesting Period (see below for treatment of warrants under Series 2).
-The costs for the 2020 Programme is estimated to amount to approximately MEUR 0.5 (it should be noted that no social security costs are expected under current Maltese tax rules) calculated in accordance with IFRS 2 based on the following assumptions: (i) that the maximum number of share options are allotted to participants in Malta and no warrants are allotted, (ii) that the volume-weighted average price of the Company’s share on Nasdaq Stockholm during a period of ten (10) trading days prior to the allocation date of the share options or warrants amounts to EUR 1.3850 using an exchange rate SEK/EUR of 0.0902 and an annual share price increase of 15 per cent during the term of the 2020 Programme, (iii) an estimated annual turnover of personnel of 0 per cent and (iv) that both performance conditions are fulfilled.
-Based on the above assumptions the maximum value for each participant within different categories of the 2020 Programme will upon exercise amount to MSEK 1.4 (Category 1), MSEK 1.0 (Category 2), MSEK 0.4 (Category 3), MSEK 0.3 (Category 4) and MSEK 0.1 (Category 5).
+The share options under Series 1 of the 2021 Programme are expected to result in tax at employment income rates for the participants and will be accounted for in accordance with IFRS 2 which stipulates that the share options should be recorded as personnel expenses during the Vesting Period (see below for treatment of warrants under Series 2).
+The costs for the 2021 Programme is estimated to amount to approximately MEUR 1.9 (it should be noted that no social security costs are expected under current Maltese tax rules) calculated in accordance with IFRS 2 based on the following assumptions: (i) that the maximum number of share options are allotted to participants in Malta and no warrants are allotted, (ii) that the volume-weighted average price of the Company’s share on Nasdaq Stockholm during a period of ten (10) trading days prior to the allocation date of the share options or warrants amounts to EUR 4.03 using an exchange rate SEK/EUR of 0.099 and an annual share price increase of 15 per cent during the term of the 2021 Programme, (iii) an estimated annual turnover of personnel of 0 per cent and (iv) that both performance conditions are fulfilled.
+Based on the above assumptions the maximum value for each participant within different categories of the 2021 Programme will upon exercise amount to MSEK 7.4 (Category 1), MSEK 2.9 (Category 2) and MSEK 1.8 (Category 3).

 Dilution and information about current outstanding incentive programmes

-Upon maximum allotment of share options and warrants, 1,400,000 shares can be allotted under the 2020 Programme, meaning a dilution of approximately 2.2 per cent based on the current number of shares and votes in the Company.
-Currently, the Company has four incentive programmes to employees and certain board members outstanding which were adopted in 2016, 2017, 2018 and 2019.
-Taking into account also the shares which may be issued pursuant to previously implemented incentive programmes in the Company, as well as the incentive programme proposed by Catena Media’s shareholders Bodenholm Capital and Ruane Cunniff which was adopted at the Annual General Meeting 2019, the maximum dilution can amount to 4.32 per cent on a fully diluted basis.
+Upon maximum allotment of share options and warrants, 2,500,000 shares can be allotted under the 2021 Programme, meaning a dilution of approximately 3.6% per cent based on the current number of shares and votes in the Company.
+The Company may however deliver repurchased shares to the participants.
+Currently, the Company has four incentive programmes to employees and certain board members outstanding which were adopted in 2017, 2018, 2019 and 2020.
+Taking into account also the shares which may be issued pursuant to previously implemented incentive programmes in the Company, as well as the incentive programme proposed by Catena Media’s shareholders Bodenholm Capital and Ruane Cunniff which was adopted at the Annual General Meeting 2019, the maximum dilution can amount to approximately 8.2% per cent on a fully diluted basis.